-Lying between Rottnest and Garden Islands, Carnac Island is an A class nature reserve, teeming with wildlife (David Attenborough has even done a documentary on the wildlife here).
+Lying between Rottnest and Garden Islands, Carnac Island is an A-class nature reserve, teeming with wildlife (David Attenborough has even done a documentary on the wildlife here).
 The traditional name of Carnac Island is Ngooloomayup which translates to “place of little brother” in the language of the Whadjuk Noongar people.

 It’s only access is by boat and this is limited to day stay only.
 A large sheltered bay on the eastern side of the island provides a safe haven for resting Sea Lions and birds.
-The clear, calm, shallow waters of Carnac island allow you to venture almost right up to the shore where you can literally step off into waist deep water to head off for a snorkel.
-If the easterly is up, no worries!… The western side of Carnac is an absolute delight with high limestone cliffs plunging into the water and a truly spectacular anchorage perfect for paddling the kayaks around.
+The clear, calm, shallow waters of the island allow you to venture almost right up to the shore where you can literally step off into waist deep water and head off for a snorkel.
+The western side of Carnac is an absolute delight with high limestone cliffs and a truly spectacular anchorage, perfect for paddling the kayaks around.

-- Anchor up in a beautiful bay and make use of the kayaks and stand-up paddle boards
+- Use of kayaks and stand-up paddle boards

 WHAT TO BRING